deeri1x/public-instructions/drill-two-ended-list.md

 This drill's class is used in the other 2 drills in this checkpoint, so you must complete this one first!

+## Warning!!

+This has to be a **real linked list** - you can't just use another thing (like an array or ArrayList) under the hood and _pretend_ to be a linked list.
+It's gotta be the Real Deal, folks.
+I'll be checking!

 ## Preamble

 You're going to be making a `TwoEndedSll` class, representing a singly-linked list that has some specific properties.